FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Four Kids:**

 - Number 27’s (Baek Su-Ryong’s) best students who learned the Four Masters’ martial arts and were then turned into emotionless killing machines.
+Baek Su-Ryong has no idea if they survived…